mesoform/postgres-replication/README.md

       - STORAGE_BUCKET=gs://postgresql13/wal-g         # To specify the GCS bucket
       - GCP_CREDENTIALS=/run/secrets/gcp_credentials   # To specify the docker secret with the service account key that has access to the GCS bucket

-To restore a backup from GCS (Google Cloud Storage) set the following variables (backups will be restored on a MASTER or standalone instance):
+To restore a backup from GCS (Google Cloud Storage) set the following variables (backups can be restored on a MASTER or STANDALONE instance):

       - RESTORE_BACKUP=true                 # Set to true
       - BACKUP_NAME=ab123c4d56e7-28012021   # To specify the name of the GCS backup to be restored (the name corresponds to the container-date when the backup was taken)